Split-Merge: A Difference-based Approach for Dominant Eigenvalue Problem: Introduction

+\begin{itemize} \item \textit{First-Order Equivalence and Asymptotic Acceleration.} We show the equivalence between the classical power method and gradient descent applied to \cref{eq:dc_problem} with a constant step-size of $1/2$.
+Leveraging this first-order perspective, we prove that for any step-size $\alpha \in (0,1)$, gradient descent almost surely converges to a global minimizer with a local linear rate $\varrho(\alpha)$.
+This analysis rigorously quantifies the asymptotic sub-optimality of the classical power method: given leading eigenvalues $\lambda_1 > \lambda_2 > 0$, the rate $\varrho(\alpha)$ is unimodal on $(1/2, 1)$, attaining its unique minimum at $\alpha^* = 1/(2 - \lambda_2/\lambda_1)$.

+\item \textit{The Matrix-Free Split-Merge Algorithm.} We identify the power iteration as an instance of the majorization-minimization framework, bounded by an isotropic curvature surrogate and restricted to purely first-order geometry.
+To break this limitation, we implicitly split the PSD matrix to construct a tighter, curvature-aware local surrogate.
+By maximizing the single-step descent of this surrogate via a tractable relaxation, we extract an auxiliary vector that merges the factorization factors, yielding a simple, matrix-free, and parameter-free iteration.

+\item \textit{Global Optimality and Adaptive Spectral Peeling.} We rigorously establish convergence to the global minimizer for the Split-Merge algorithm.
+By characterizing the update as an adaptive spectral filter, we detail a spectral peeling mechanism that selectively suppresses localized eigenspaces.
+This targeted suppression overcomes the static linear rate of classical power iterations.

+\item \textit{Empirical Validation of Scalability and Efficiency.} Extensive numerical evaluations across synthetic and real-world datasets corroborate the theoretical advantages of the proposed framework.
+The Split-Merge algorithm achieves speed-ups exceeding $10\times$ over standard power iterations, delivering computational efficiency that rivals or surpasses sophisticated subspace methods, such as Lanczos and LOBPCG. \end{itemize} }

-The rest of the paper is organized as follows. \Cref{sec:preliminary} introduces preliminary results and essential background on the \textit{Difference} formulation.
-In \cref{sec:connection}, we reinterpret the classical power method from a first-order optimization perspective. \Cref{sec:alg} presents our proposed Split-Merge algorithm, while \cref{sec:convergence} provides theoretical guarantees, including global convergence analysis.
-Extensive numerical experiments in \cref{sec:experiment} validate the efficiency and scalability of our approach.
-Finally, \cref{sec:conclusion} concludes the paper and discusses possible avenues for future research.
+The paper proceeds as follows. \Cref{sec:preliminary} establishes essential preliminary results regarding the difference formulation. \Cref{sec:pm_is_gd} recasts the classical power method within a first-order optimization framework, yielding a new convergence analysis and an asymptotic acceleration strategy. \Cref{sec:alg} develops the proposed Split-Merge algorithm within the majorization-minimization framework, and \cref{sec:convergence} rigorously derives its theoretical guarantees, including convergence to the global minimizer and the underlying acceleration mechanism.
+Numerical experiments demonstrating the efficiency and scalability of the approach are provided in \cref{sec:experiment}.
+Finally, \cref{sec:conclusion} concludes the paper and outlines avenues for future research.